DuyguKeskek/mirca.github.io/_posts/2016-05-02-gsoc-astropy-bonding-period-week-two.md

 </p>

 <p style='text-align: justify;'>
-So, in that meeting, we did discuss my first tasks for the project, and they'll be the following:
+So, in that meeting, we did discuss my first tasks for the project, and they are be the following:
 <ol>
 <li> Write a consistent API proposal for an interface that performs point spread function photometry in crowded fields</li>
 <li> Provide uncertainties on fitted parameters (Astropy issue #1827)</li>